-Cardiff is 151 miles west of London but good road and rail connections make it very easy to get to.
-With its Millennium Stadium attracting thousands of international rugby and football fans and the Wales Millennium Centre now Wales's number one visitor attraction, the capital of Wales is one of the UK's top 10 destinations for foreign visitors.
+Cardiff is located 151 miles west of London, but good road and rail connections make it very easy to get to.
+With its Principality Stadium (formerly named Millennium Stadium) attracting thousands of international rugby and football fans and the Wales Millennium Centre (now Wales's number one visitor attraction), the capital of Wales has fast become one of the UK's top 10 destinations for foreign visitors.

 How to Get There